Syringomyelia (SM) and the

 Gabapentin also may be given in combination with NSAIDs.
 It has been recommended that gabapentin be dosed once every 8 hours, as it lasts in the systems of most cavaliers that long.
 Gabapentin is commercially manufactured in no less than a 100 mg. capsule.
 If the dog is prescribed a lower dose than 100 mg and the capsule cannot be split or halved, the drug may have to be specially prepared by a compounding pharmacy.

-A newer anticonvulsant, pregabalin (Lyrica), is being prescribed by some neurologists in treating SM.
+A newer anticonvulsant, pregabalin (Lyrica, Accord, Alzain, Lecaent, Milpharm, Prekind, Rewisca, Sandoz, Zentiva), is being prescribed by some neurologists in treating SM.
 It is closely related to gabapentin and was developed by Pfizer, which also developed gabapentin.
 Pfizer reports that pregabalin is more potent than gabapentin and achieves its effect at lower doses.
 Doses of pregabalin also reportedly have a longer lasting effect than gabapentin.
-No generic version is available, and as an exclusive brand, Lyrica is quite expensive in comparison to generic gabapentin.
+In a May 2016 study of six brands of pregabalin, the researchers found that "all brands are pharmaceutically equivalent in their quality aspects."
+They concluded that the lower cost brands of pregabalin could be used to treat epilepsy.
+The rearchers do not identify the names of the six brands of pregabalin.

 Amitriptyline (Elavil, Tryptizol, Laroxyl, Sarotex) is a tricyclic antidepressant (TCA) by Merck which may be prescribed as an alternative to either gabapentin or pregabalin.